 Since his purchase of the Christian Herald in 1890, the evangelical philanthropist Louis Klopsch had worked to make the periodical “a chosen channel of individual and collective benevolence for the Lord’s people of all denominations.”
 As pioneers in the practice of “pictorial journalism,” Klopsch and his editorial partner, the charismatic Brooklyn preacher Thomas de Witt Talmage, took advantage of new photographic and printing processes to publicize humanitarian crises such as the Russian famine of 1892 and the ongoing massacres of Armenians in the Ottoman Empire.
 When news of the dire food shortages in India first reached Klopsch and Talmage in November of 1896, they quickly acted to obtain visual evidence of the catastrophe.
 The photographs and reports Aitken supplied provided them with the “glimpses of suffering” they needed to “make the pressing need known to the Christians of America” and to enlist their “sympathy and help.”

 From the perspective of these evangelicals, vision was a compelling vehicle for provoking Christian compassion.
 “Dr. Klopsch believed that there was no greater educating influence than good pictures,” his biographer wrote, and throughout his career in journalism, he relied on illustrations as a means of eliciting empathetic engagement with sufferers around the world who were, as one contributor to the Christian Herald put it, “part of that human family which Jesus taught us to love.”
-As several historians have demonstrated, the “concept of spectatorial sympathy” first articulated by late-eighteenth-century moral philosophers “steadily broadened the arena within which humanitarian feeling was encouraged to operate, extending compassion to animals and to previously despised types of persons including slaves, criminals, and the insane.”
-During the abolitionist agitations of the antebellum era, anti-slavery advocates drew on this visual ethic in their attempts to demonstrate the shared humanity of enslaved Africans.
+As several historians have demonstrated, the “concept of spectatorial sympathy” first articulated by late eighteenth-century moral philosophers “steadily broadened the arena within which humanitarian feeling was encouraged to operate, extending compassion to animals and to previously despised types of persons including slaves, criminals, and the insane.”
+During the abolitionist agitations of the antebellum era, antislavery advocates drew on this visual ethic in their attempts to demonstrate the shared humanity of enslaved Africans.

 By the 1890s, evangelicals such as Klopsch and Talmage had fully embraced the assumption that sympathy “was a sentiment stirred primarily through sight” and eagerly employed emerging technologies of visual representation in their efforts to further expand how American Christians imagined humanity.
 Like their forerunners in the antislavery movement, these crusaders believed that barraging the public with “pictorials” was an effective tactic for compelling viewers to “‘compassionate’ across barriers of status and race.”
 Klopsch and Talmage were also confident that images could bridge territorial divides.
 Newspapers, Talmage preached, were “full of optic nerves” that enabled readers to “look far away” and near, to “take in the next street and the next hemisphere.”
-The woodcuts, engravings and photographs published in the Christian Herald collapsed the physical distances that separated the victims of floods, earthquakes, plagues, famines and wars on other parts of the planet from those in the United States who could come to their relief.
+The woodcuts, engravings, and photographs published in the Christian Herald collapsed the physical distances that separated the victims of floods, earthquakes, plagues, famines, and wars on other parts of the planet from those in the United States who could come to their relief.
 Visual depictions also transcended the particularities of place and dialect.
 “The human race is divided into almost as many languages as there are nations, but the pictures may speak to people of all tongues,” Talmage declared.”
 Americans who could neither hear nor interpret the cries and groans of the afflicted in Russia or Armenia or India could see the sufferings of distant others vividly displayed in the pages of the periodical that also offered a way to respond.